Richard Golian

 2 Jan 2023

-Most people dismiss phenomenology as too abstract.
-I studied it for three years at Charles University and still apply it every day — in marketing, investing, and AI.
+What is phenomenology?
+I studied it for three years at Charles University and still apply it every day, in marketing, investing, and AI.
+Most people dismiss it as too abstract.

 17 Nov 2019